-I’m still experimenting on my review style so some reviews might look quite different from others.
+I’m still experimenting with my review style so some reviews might look quite different from others.
 Please bear with me here thank you 🙂

 Doctors is also known as Doctor Crush.
 This drama covers quite a fair bit of medical terms, which are explained but not covered by subtitles if you are reading from one.
 You might want to have Google ready to search these terms if you are curious about it.